The Metis Nation, The MNO, and a Jarring Report On Identity

 Many already knew the MNO was fraught with membership filled with illegitimate claims of Metis ancestry and in 2019 they admitted to an overwhelming number; perhaps 90% of their membership, they said.

-That’s an astounding statement and regardless of the accuracy of that estimation, what percentage would they consider acceptable?
+That was an astounding statement and regardless of the accuracy of that estimation, what percentage would they consider acceptable?
 That wasn’t the only issue at hand.
-The affiliate was also called into question after working unilaterally with the Province of Ontario government to grant ‘historical Metis settlement’ status to 6 regions in Ontario outside of the Metis Nation historical homeland boundaries.
+The affiliate was also called into question after working unilaterally with the Province of Ontario government in 2017 to grant ‘historical Metis settlement’ status to 6 regions in Ontario outside of the Metis Nation historical homeland boundaries.
 The MNC, its other affiliate presidents and the Metis citizens were not included in that process.

 Essentially then, the MNO is therefore mainly comprised of Ontarians of various ancestry who self-declared they were Metis and were accepted and seemingly legitimized by the MNO.
 If there are enough of these individuals in a particular region, this is taken as proof of the existence of a historical Métis “community”.

 In November of 2018, the MNC and the other affiliates, with the exception of Alberta – which apparently has serious leadership [and membership] issues according to statements made at the March 10 meeting – voted to put the MNO on probation for one year to allow time to sort and re-register their members to fit the criteria of Metis Nation identity.
 Incidentally, that criteria aren’t different from any other world nation, which include immediate relation to the ancestry of the known Metis Nation families.
 The criteria was unanimously ratified by the Metis Nation in 2002.
-The MNO participated in that ratification.
+The MNO participated in that ratification and in its affirmation in 2013.

 Back to 20 years later, and the one-year MNO probation term is over.
 The MNC, for which leadership is voted for & provided by its affiliate presidents, requested to review the new registers.
 The MNO responded with an incredulous refusal, stating they had their own ‘independent oversight’ and that the MNC were unwelcome ‘outsiders’.